Roomify/rooms/README.txt

 2c.
 In Advanced settings remove "admin/*" from the list of pages that should not load the colorbox script.
 2d.
 Save the colorbox settings.

-3. Activate all the Rooms modules and their dependencies. (dependencies will be automatically downloaded if using drush to enable the Rooms modules.)
+3. Activate all the Rooms modules and their dependencies.
+Dependencies will be automatically downloaded if using drush to enable the Rooms modules.
+Alternatively please make sure you download all dependencies (which can be seen in the modules page).

 4. Visit admin/rooms/units/unit-types and create a unit type (e.g. standard double room).